 Work closely with the campus Fulbright program adviser (through the Fellowships and Scholarships Program, Center for Career Development, firstname.lastname@example.org) beginning, at the latest, in early summer before senior year.
-The on-campus application deadline is the second Monday in September.
-Applications are ranked (and interviews held) by the Graduate Fellowships Committee in late September.
+The on-campus application deadline is very early in Fall semester, in early September.
+Applications are evaluated (and interviews conducted) by the Graduate Fellowships Committee in September.
 The committee decides on Davidson's endorsement, which is written by the campus program adviser (Fellowships and Scholarships Program, Center for Career Development, email@example.com).
-The completed application with the campus endorsement is sent to the Fulbright Commissioner as part of the Fulbright application process.
+The completed application with the campus endorsement is submitted to the Fulbright Commissioner as part of the Fulbright application process.
 Student applicants will submit their final application through the Fulbright Commission's online application portal.

 Recent graduates who do not yet have another academic affiliation (with a Fulbright program adviser) should apply through Davidson.

 Three, plus an additional language assessment if required.
 Full grant recommendations are letters.
 English teaching assistant recommendations are short-answer forms.
 All recommendations are submitted online.
 Notify recommenders early in the summer that their recommendations will be due online in very early Fall and share with them the internal campus deadline.

 For more information contact the Fellowships and Scholarships Program, Center for Career Development at firstname.lastname@example.org or schedule an appointment through Appointlet.
 See the Fulbright U.S. Student Program website for details.